r0mainK/blog/_posts/2020-11-08-concise-guide-to-efficient-python-tooling.md

 That about wraps it, thanks for reading if you made it this far !
 If you've set up the environment and tried applying it to your project, what are your thoughts ?
 Hit me up, I'll be glad to chat about it !
 Also, share it if you want me (or this) to gain clout 😁

 Next up should be a post on embeddings, so if you fancy NLP, stay tuned ...

+**EDIT:** Thanks to `harylmu` and `jblasgo` from Reddit for the feedback on Pylance and linting configurations, I updated relevant sections to take it into account !